shiningsun/KlicStudio/docs/README_en.md

 Krillin AI is a one-stop solution designed for users and developers seeking high-quality video processing.
 It provides an end-to-end workflow, from video download to the final product, ensuring every frame of your content is extraordinary.

 ## Key Features and Functions:
-🎯 **One-Click Startup**: There is no need for complicated environment configuration.
-Krillin AI supports automatic installation of dependencies, allowing you to quickly get started and put it into use immediately.
+🎯 **One-Click Start**: There is no need for complicated environment configuration.
+Krillin AI supports automatic installation of dependencies, enabling you to quickly get started and put it into use immediately.
-📥 **Video Acquisition**: With yt-dlp integrated, it can directly download videos via YouTube and Bilibili links, simplifying the process of collecting materials.
+📥 **Video Acquisition**: Integrated with yt-dlp, it can directly download videos via YouTube and Bilibili links, simplifying the process of material collection.
+You can also directly upload local videos.
-📜 **Subtitle Recognition**: Based on the Whisper model, it conducts subtitle recognition, enabling high-speed and high-quality transcription.
+📜 **Subtitle Recognition and Translation**: It supports voice and large model services of mainstream providers such as OpenAI and Alibaba Cloud, as well as local models (continuous integration in progress).
-🧠 **Intelligent Subtitle Segmentation and Alignment**: Utilizing self-developed algorithms to perform intelligent segmentation and alignment of subtitles, avoiding misalignment and loss of context.
+🧠 **Intelligent Subtitle Segmentation and Alignment**: Utilize self-developed algorithms to conduct intelligent segmentation and alignment of subtitles, getting rid of rigid sentence breaks.
-🔄 **Custom Vocabulary Replacement**: It supports one-click replacement of vocabulary to adapt to the language style of specific fields.
+🔄 **Custom Vocabulary Replacement**: Support one-click replacement of vocabulary to adapt to the language style of specific fields.
-🌍 **Professional-Level Translation**: The sentence translation engine ensures the consistency of context and semantic coherence.
+🌍 **Professional Translation**: The whole-paragraph translation engine ensures the consistency of context and semantic coherence.
-🎙️ **Diverse Options for External Services**: It supports voice and large model services from mainstream providers (ongoing integration) such as OpenAI and Alibaba Cloud, meeting the needs in different scenarios.
+🎙️ **Dubbing and Voice Cloning**: You can choose the default male or female voice tones to generate video reading dubbing for the translated content, or upload local audio samples to clone voice tones for dubbing.
+📝 **Dubbing Alignment**: It can perform cross-language dubbing and also align with the original subtitles.

 ## Language Support
 Input languages: 🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese supported (more languages being added)